ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ### Installation and Setup

-At any given time, VT will likely NOT support the latest version of Minecraft Bedrock Edition (MCBE).
-Therefore, it is recommended that the end user turn off Microsoft Store auto-updates (if applicable), and use a 3rd party version manager, such as [mc-w10-version-launcher
+At any given time, VT will likely **not** support the latest version of Minecraft Bedrock Edition (MCBE).
+It is therefore recommended that users disable automatic Microsoft Store updates (if applicable) and use a third-party version manager, such as [mc-w10-version-launcher](https://github.com/MCMrARM/mc-w10-version-launcher), to install and manage supported versions of the game.

-](https://github.com/MCMrARM/mc-w10-version-launcher).
-This approach also installs MCBE as an unpackaged installation (loose files in a normal, writable folder rather than in `C:\Program Files\WindowsApps\`), which avoids UWP sandboxing restrictions and provides the best compatibility.
+**To ensure proper functionality, VT requires MCBE to be installed as an unpackaged application.** An unpackaged installation stores the game as loose files in a normal, writable directory rather than under `C:\Program Files\WindowsApps\`.
+Running VT with the standard Microsoft Store-packaged installation is unsupported and may cause some features to behave incorrectly or fail entirely due to UWP sandboxing and filesystem restrictions. `mc-w10-version-launcher` installs MCBE in the required unpackaged form and is therefore the recommended installation method.

-The mod (in `.dll` format) can be 'injected' into a running instance of MCBE through any DLL injector of choice.
-[MCBE-DLL-Injector](https://github.com/ambiennt/MCBE-DLL-Injector/releases/) is recommended due to the simple UI and minimal dependencies.
+The mod, distributed as a `.dll`, must be injected into a running instance of MCBE using a DLL injector.
+Any compatible injector may be used, though [MCBE-DLL-Injector](https://github.com/ambiennt/MCBE-DLL-Injector/releases/) is recommended for its simple UI and minimal dependencies.

+Some antivirus software may incorrectly flag or quarantine the VT DLL.
+If this occurs, adding the DLL or VT directory as an antivirus exclusion may be necessary.
+For users running Windows Defender, [Defender Control](https://github.com/pgkt04/defender-control) is recommended if fully disabling the antivirus is required.

-A successful injection will show a watermark, i.e. `Vanilla Tweaks Lite by Ambient`, followed by a version tag in the MCBE window titlebar.
-The mod can be unloaded, or 'ejected' by pressing `Control` + `L` at the same time on your keyboard, or typing `.eject` in the in-game chat.
-See the [Commands](#commands) section for a full list of commands.
+A successful injection will display the `Vanilla Tweaks Lite by Ambient` watermark and append a version tag to the MCBE window title bar.
+VT can be unloaded, or "ejected," by pressing `Ctrl` + `L` or by entering `.eject` in the in-game chat.
+See the [Commands](#commands) section for a complete list of available commands.

-For the sake of simplicity, and so that more focus can be diverted to core features, this mod has no UI.
-All VT configuration and user-provided files are stored in the mod directory:
+For simplicity, and to keep development focused on core features, VT does not provide a configuration UI.
+All configuration and user-provided files are stored in the mod directory:

-`%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\RoamingState\VanillaTweaks\`.
+`%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\RoamingState\VanillaTweaks\`

-This directory can be accessed through the Windows `Run` application.
-The mod directory and its corresponding `config.json` file at the directory root are created upon inject if they do not already exist.
-The working config file is read upon inject and execution of the in-game `.config reload` command.
+This directory can be opened by entering the path above into the Windows `Run` dialog.
+The mod directory and its root `config.json` file are created automatically upon injection if they do not already exist.
+The active `config.json` is loaded when VT is injected and can be reloaded at runtime using the in-game `.config reload` command.

+---
+---

+### Syntax Legend

+#### Command Syntax

+Command arguments use the following notation:

+- `<name: type>` = a required argument
+- `[name: type]` = an optional argument
+- `[name: type = value]` = an optional argument with the specified default value
+- `name` identifies the argument
+- `type` identifies the expected value type

+For example:

+`example <required-value: string> [optional-value: bool = false]`

+requires a `string` argument named `required-value` and accepts an optional `bool` argument named `optional-value`.
+If `optional-value` is omitted, it defaults to `false`.

+Where multiple literal values are separated by `/`, one of the listed values must be specified.
+For example:

+`example <start [mode: string]/stop/status>`

+requires one of `start`, `stop`, or `status`.
+The `start` value additionally accepts an optional `string` argument named `mode`.

+#### Allowed Values

+The `Allowed values` field uses set and interval notation:

+- `{...}` = a finite set of explicitly allowed values, e.g. `{0, 1, 2}`
+- `[a, b]` = a closed interval; both endpoints are included
+- `(a, b)` = an open interval; both endpoints are excluded
+- `[a, b)` / `(a, b]` = a half-open interval; only one endpoint is included

+#### Server Addresses

+Server addresses use the `<address>:<port>` format.
+The `address` may be a DNS hostname or a numeric IP address, and `port` must be a value in the range `[0, 65535]`.

+The `*` symbol may be used as a port wildcard, meaning "all ports for this address."

+Examples:

+- `127.0.0.1:3000`
+- `play.example1.net:19132`
+- `geo.server.com:*`

 ---
 ---